wakesurfer/terraform-meetup/README.md

 ## Introduction	##

-The labs are in tutorial form to help you learn and get an understanding of how Terraform works in a cloud environment.
+The labs are in tutorial form to help you learn and get an understanding of how Terraform works in controlling a cloud environment, in this case the Oracle OCI Cloud environment but it is basically the same for Amazon, Google, Microsoft etc.

 To get going you need to do some setup tasks.